kubedb/cli/docs/guides/mongodb/monitoring/using-coreos-prometheus-operator.md

 ```

 The `MongoDB` CRD object contains `monitor` field in it's `spec`.
 It is also possible to add CoreOS-Prometheus monitor to an existing `MongoDB` database by adding the below part in it's `spec` field.

+Here, `spec.monitor.prometheus.labels` is the `serviceMonitorSelector` that we found earlier.

 ```yaml
 spec: